 Save on a DIY bathroom remodel by keeping the basic layout the same and making other improvements: installing a new vanity countertop, painting the walls, putting up a new mirror, and regrouting the floor and tile.

-The IRS has yet to announce it, but small-business owners who record the miles they drive for work can most likely take a deduction of 58 cents a mile for 2019.
-If the rate stays the same from last year, taxpayers who don't own a business can deduct 14 cents a mile driven for charitable purposes, or to and from a volunteer event.
+The IRS has yet to announce it for 2021, but small-business owners who record the miles they drive for work can take a deduction of 57.5 cents a mile for 2020.
+If the rate stays the same as 2020, taxpayers who don't own a business can deduct 14 cents a mile driven for charitable purposes, or to and from a volunteer event.

 Sites such as CamelCamelCamel and PriceSpider monitor the price of goods at stores such as Amazon, Best Buy, and Newegg so shoppers can pounce when the price drops.